Hello Spring Cal – Part 1

 In case you are looking for Ana‘s pattern, you will find it here.

 I hope you will enjoy this pattern as much as I did.
-My colours for part 2 and 3 will follow in a few days.

 Happy crocheting!

-More posts about Winter Wonderland:
+More posts in the Winter Wonderland series:

 Winter Wonderland